50+ Laptop Friendly Cafés in Berlin

 Blumental

-Blumental is a bright and cheery laptop-friendly eatery.
+Blumental is a bright and cheery plant-forward eatery.
 You can peruse their menu and pick between a mix of coffee, tea, soft drinks, and freshly squeezed juices.
 Their ginger tea is sweetened with beet syrup and acts as a warm start to your day, while their flat whites will have you perky in no time.
-There’s also a few sweet treats to choose from if you’re feeling snacky, as well as nourishing veggie-filled brunch plates if you’re looking for something more satiating.
+There are also a few sweet treats to choose from if you’re feeling snacky, as well as nourishing veggie-filled brunch plates if you’re looking for something more satiating.

-There’s ample room, and the staff is very pleasant.
-They’ll help you find a laptop friendly spot if you ask, but the second room further back is a safe bet, as I believe that whole area is laptop friendly.
+The staff will help you find a laptop-friendly spot if you ask, but the second room further back is a safe bet, as I believe that the entire area is laptop-friendly.
 Plus, you’ll find plenty of outlets there.
 Once connected, their WiFi works well too.
+You can also reserve a table specifically for coworking on their website, however, their system only allows you to book two hour sessions at a time.
+You’re also able to order food and drinks from your table.

 Engeldamm 64 | Mitte